ibm-cloud-docs/containers/cs_integrations_service_binding.md

 **What is {{site.data.keyword.cloud_notm}} service binding?**

-Service binding is a quick way to create service credentials for an {{site.data.keyword.cloud_notm}} service by using its public service endpoint and storing these credentials in a Kubernetes secret in your cluster.
+Service binding is a quick way to create service credentials for an {{site.data.keyword.cloud_notm}} service by using its public cloud service endpoint and storing these credentials in a Kubernetes secret in your cluster.
 To bind a service to your cluster, you must provision an instance of the service first.
 Then, you use the `ibmcloud ks cluster service bind` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_service_bind) to create the service credentials and the Kubernetes secret.
 The Kubernetes secret is automatically encrypted in etcd to protect your data.

 Want to make your secrets even more secured?
 Ask your cluster admin to [enable a key management service provider](/docs/containers?topic=containers-encryption#keyprotect) in your cluster to encrypt new and existing secrets, such as the secret that stores the credentials of your {{site.data.keyword.cloud_notm}} service instances.
 {: tip}